Reserve Defence Forces

 The Reserve Defence Forces (RDF) (Na hÓglaigh Cúltaca) are the combined reserve components of the Irish Defence Forces.
 The RDF is organised into the First Line Reserve (FLR) and an active Second Line Reserve.
-The First Line Reserve is composed of former members of the Permanent Defence Forces (PDF) and, as of August 2024, had a strength of 167.
-The Second Line Reserve comprises the Army Reserve (AR) with, as of August 2024, a strength of 1,456 out of an established strength of 3,869, and the Naval Service Reserve (NSR), with a strength of 97 out of an established strength of 200.
+The First Line Reserve is composed of former members of the Permanent Defence Force (PDF) and, as of March 2026, had a strength of 204.
+The Second Line Reserve comprises the Army Reserve (AR) with, as of March 2026, a strength of 1,473 out of an established strength of 3,869, and the Naval Service Reserve (NSR), with a strength of 134 out of an established strength of 200.